sjsrey/pysalnarsc17/install.md

 ![extract](figs/readmefigs/term5.PNG)

-If your screen looks like the previous image, you are good to go.
-If not, read through the directions again closely.
-If you still have issues please email <sjsrey@gmail.com>
-.
-### Troubleshooting under Windows

-If you receive a message that the downloads have timed out, the fix is as
+If your screen looks like the previous image, you e a message that the downloads have timed out, the fix is as
 follows:

 ```